 How do you make buffalo cauliflower?

 The blue cheese dressing is excellent and so very easy to make, so there’s really no need to use a shady commercial dressing.
-You can make the dressing for this buffalo cauliflower in advance.
+And you can definitely make the dressing in advance and chill it until ready to use.